FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 So,

 * make sure that when copy-pasting services/labels that the names are changed
-* if a service is not reachable and copy-pasting or referencing existing services was used check for label clobbering first before looking anywhere else
+* if a service is not reachable and copy-pasting or referencing existing services was used, check for label clobbering first before looking anywhere else

 ### Redirect on non-existent Route